amarinediary/Vanilla-JS-Pages-Transition-Loader/README.md

 # Sailor

-Meet Sailor, a Wordpress admin pages transitions loader condensed in 900 bytes, one-line of code.
+Meet Sailor, a Wordpress admin pages transitions loader condensed in a 900 bytes, one-line of code.

 ## Installation